 CI Integration

 Cursus is designed to work seamlessly in CI.
 The ci subcommand auto-detects your repository state and runs the appropriate action, and the verify subcommand ensures PRs include changesets.
+The forge-specific bits — runner image, token names, and how Verified commits are produced — live on the per-forge pages below.

 The ci subcommand